CERN/TIGRE/README.md

 abstraction of MATLAB or Python with the performance of CUDA at a lower level in order to make it both fast and easy to use.

+Read the most up to date article about tigre [here](https://iopscience.iop.org/article/10.1088/2631-8695/adbb3a).

 TIGRE is free to download and distribute: use it, modify it, add to it, share it.
 Our aim is to provide a wide range of easy-to-use algorithms for the tomographic community "off the shelf".
 We would like to build a